 The cost of playing it safe

 When messaging defaults to vague value propositions or recycled industry jargon, it fails to engage and often also ends up actively eroding trust.
-That’s a growing problem, with 51% of B2B buyers saying content was too This signals a growing disconnect between what businesses are putting out and what their audiences actually need.
+That’s a growing problem, with 51% of B2B buyers saying content was too generic and irrelevant in 2024, up from 38% in 2023.
+This signals a growing disconnect between what businesses are putting out and what their audiences actually need.

 To address this problem effectively and ensure they ‘stand out’, firms require not just a differentiated offer but a smarter, more strategic approach to engagement.
 Organisations are beginning to realise that to raise their brand visibility, they will need to be braver in their communications: more targeted, more nuanced and more reflective of the real-world challenges their audiences face.